DiffTest (差分测试): a modern co-simulation framework for RISC-V processors.

 Example Chisel Usage: Connecting Your Own Design with DiffTest

-We are supporting Chisel 3.6.1 (the last version supporting Scala FIRRTL Compiler)
+We are supporting Chisel 7.3.0 (the latest stable version supporting MLIR FIRRTL Compiler).

 Here are the detail instructions on integrating DiffTest to your own project.